-We’ll share our own resources as well as links to Dharma talks and other valuable information to help us all through this crisis.
+We’ll share our own resources as well as links to Dharma talks and other valuable information to help us all process the current crises.

 Valley Insight uses Zoom to access its weekly Sits and the Dharma Hall.
 All other Sites on this page are links and do not require the use of Zoom.

 All Valley Insight Zoom sessions are held by invitation only.
 Requests for invitations may be submitted to any VIMS Teacher.
 Attendees will be admitted into a Wait Room and admitted by the Teacher.
 This process has been made essential by identified security problems with Zoom.
 Zoom has been responsive to security problems identified over the past weeks and has released new versions that address security concerns.
 VIMS has implemented our sign-in procedures upon a review of Zoom’s changes and recommendations of independent reviewers.

 Now, Here Are Some Other Helpful, Even Illuminating, Opportunities